 - Baking Pan. - A must-have item for both beginners and experts alike, every baker requires a sturdy and quality cookie pan.

 - Parchment Paper - made of heavy-duty, grease proof, nonstick paper which is chlorine-free and compostable.
-No pan greasing is needed and it is microwave safe.
+No pan greasing is needed and it is microwave-safe.

 - Preheat the oven to 350 degrees f and line cookie sheets with parchment paper.

-- In the bowl of a stand mixer, cream together butter, brown sugar, and white sugar until light and fluffy.
+- In the large bowl of a stand mixer, cream together butter, brown sugar, and white sugar until light and fluffy.

 - In a separate small bowl whisk together flour, baking soda, salt and pumpkin spice.